EPA Efforts in Latin America and the Caribbean

 - U.S.-Panama Agreement on Environmental Cooperation (ECA) (State Department website archive)

 - About the U.S.-Panama Trade Promotion Agreement (FTA)

 - Full Text of the U.S.-Panama Trade Promotion Agreement

-EPA collaborated with the Environmental Management Authority (EMA) of the Republic of Trinidad and Tobago Exit in the identification of EMA’s air quality management program priorities.
+EPA collaborated with the Environmental Management Authority (EMA) of the Republic of Trinidad and Tobago in the identification of EMA’s air quality management program priorities.
 Examples of EPA participation under this collaboration include: the organization of and participation in a technical scoping mission to help assess Trinidad and Tobago’s air quality management institutional and technical capabilities, as well as a study tour of a small group of EMA’s technical staff to the U.S. to learn about air quality management program key elements.
 In addition, EPA designed a template with the essential elements for a regional air quality center of excellence.